TRULY Inspirational Instructional Leadership At This Time

 The Lighter Side of Instructional Leadership

 A Few Points to Ponder As You Continue on Your Instructional Leadership Journey… Being a school administrator can be overwhelming, especially when classroom observations are added to to the mix.
 Make every minute you are in classrooms count, without creating endless paperwork that there isn’t time to complete.
-Get started by readingĀ How School Administrators Provide Meaningful Formative Feedback About Instructio Building consistent practice of classroom visits will help reduce teacher anxiety, especially when you start having learning-focused conversations about what you observed when you were there.
-A good place to start is with this posting: How School Administrators Build Learning-Focused Continue Reading
+Get started by reading How School Administrators Provide

 5 Steps to Dramatically Improve the Quality of Learning-Focused Conversations